ortsed/exif-py/README.md

 exif-py
 =======

 Python library to extract EXIF data from tiff and jpeg files.
+Forked from original script as a PIP package.

 Originally written by Gene Cash / Thierry Bousch.